You can edit your research item’s details by following these steps:

 7. A confirmation email will be sent to your new email address.
 Click the link in this email to complete the verification process.
 If you encounter an error message "Oops!
 We couldn't find that token in our database", please make sure you are using the link in the latest email, as all previous links are invalidated.
 Check your spam folder and filters if you can't find any others.

 8. Then go back to your Account Settings

 9. Click the Set as primary button next to the email address you've just added to make it the primary email address for your ResearchGate account.

 Please remember – This is the email address you'll use when you next log in to ResearchGate.

 Please note that the RG Score is a relative score.
 This means that it takes the scores and interactions of every researcher into account when producing a relative rating of your contributions.
 For example, if your contributions are less than the average of all users that week, your RG Score could decrease or remain constant.
-Please also make sure that your publications are linked to their journals correctly.
-Please also make sure that any articles published in journals are correctly linked to the journal they were published in.

 Here’s how you can remove a publication page and/or full-text from your profile or from ResearchGate entirely:

 - Visit the Contributions tab on your profile and scroll down to the research item